joblib/joblib/doc/persistence.rst

   >>> joblib.load(filename + '.bz2')
   [('a', [1, 2, 3]), ('b', array([0, 1, 2, 3, 4, 5, 6, 7, 8, 9]))]

+The ``compress`` parameter of the :func:`joblib.dump` function also accepts a string corresponding to the name of the compressor used.
+When using this, the default compression level is used by the compressor:

+  >>> joblib.dump(to_persist, filename + '.gz', compress='gzip')  # doctest: +ELLIPSIS
+  ['...test.pkl.gz']

 .. note::

     Lzma and Xz compression methods are only available for python versions >= 3.3.